ZEISS/czicheck/documentation/usage.md

   --property KEY=VALUE        Additional properties to pass to the stream class.
                               Can be specified multiple times for multiple properties.

+    --fail-fast                 If present, stop scanning a test after the first error finding.
+                                                            Use this to reduce noisy repeated findings when a test will produce many errors for the same root cause.

 The exit code of CZICheck is
  0  - all checks completed without an error or a warning